havokzero/Shodan_search.py/README.md

 python shodan_search.py --pages 10 --threads 5

 the tool will automatically save the output to a json file for easy reading.

+to update the API key you can run this command

+python shodan_search.py --update-key